-If you have a tonearm with a removable headshell, the most obvious hassle-free solution is to acquire a mono cartridge.
+If you use a turntable with a tonearm that accepts removable headshells, the most obvious hassle-free solution is to acquire a mono cartridge.
 Luckily, getting a mono cartridge doesn’t mean you need to hunt down and restore a vintage one.
-Cartridge manufacturers like Ortofon, Grado, Lyra, Miyajima, and Dynavector all currently provide quality mono cartridge solutions that are compatible with modern stereo turntables.* You may need to adjust your counterweight each time you switch, but when you want to play a mono record, simply swap cartridges.
+Cartridge manufacturers like Ortofon, Grado, Audio-Technica, and Miyajima all currently provide quality mono cartridge solutions that are compatible with modern stereo turntables.* You may need to adjust your counterweight each time you switch, but when you want to play a mono record, simply swap cartridges.
 (Click here to visit the Deep Groove Mono Cartridge Database.)

 Will either using a mono cartridge or summing provide more favorable results?
 Though the answer to this question certainly depends on which cartridges you are using, here we offer up one of these comparisons.
-The first is the result of playing a vintage mono record with a Grado MC+ mono cartridge and the second is a clip of the same record being played with a Shure M44-7 stereo cartridge and the mono button engaged on an integrated amplifier (both carts tracking at 1.5 grams):
+The first is the result of playing a vintage mono record with a Grado MC+ mono cartridge and the second is a clip of the same record being played with a Shure M44-7 stereo cartridge and the mono button engaged on an integrated amplifier:

 Johnny Coles, “Jano” (Original 1964 mono pressing of Little Johnny C.)